Gerard Boyle KC

 cases of note – medical

-Gerry is currently retained to act on behalf of a dentist who is accused of sexually assaulting a number of female members of staff.
+Gerry is currently retained to act on behalf of a Consultant who is the subject of an ongoing GMC investigation and is a Core Participant in a large scale Statutory Public Inquiry.

 • GDC v A Dentist [2016]